esr360/Kayzen-GS/README.md

 If you aren't using Sass, to use the default compiled and minified grid system, download the core files and load the `kayzen-gs.min.css` file in your project and you're good to go.

-#### Sass
+#### Using Sass

-If you're using Sass, to include Kayzen GS in your project ensure you have a copy of the Kayzen GS `src` directory in your project.
+If you're using Sass, to include Kayzen GS in your project, ensure you have a copy of the Kayzen GS `src` directory in your project.
 You can either manually download or clone the project, or you can do one of the following:

 ##### Install as Git Submodule